 Goodwill represents the excess purchase price over the fair value of net assets acquired, or net liabilities assumed, in a business combination.
 In accordance with ASC Topic 350, Intangibles - Goodwill and Other ("ASC Topic 350"), the Company performs an annual impairment review in the fourth quarter and more frequently if events or changes in circumstances indicate that goodwill might be impaired.
-There was no indication that goodwill became impaired during the three months ended March 31, 2016.
+There was no indication that goodwill became impaired as of June 30, 2016.